justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 5. Let rest.
 Flavours are developed during this bulk fermentation period.
 5. Shape the loaf and place it in a proofing basket.
 6. Let rest.
 The final volume is achieved during this second fermentation.
 7. Bake.
+8. Place on cooling rack when done, and listen to the song of the crackling crust while you wait to cut it open.

+Sourdough starter is a living organism, and as such should be treated with kindness, respect, and most importantly, food.
+A well-fed starter is an active and happy one; if we can get a feel for how the starter behaves on a day-to-day basis during its feeding (ie. when the fermentation occurs), it may help clear up at least one of the variables in bread baking.

+One way to achieve this understanding is simply through trial and error.
+But we can do better.
+We can use (rather simple) **computer vision**!

-The loaf's holey texture (ie. the openness of the crumb) is largely determined by activeness of the starter, so this is where we shall put our initial efforts. **Specifically, we want to understand**:
+The loaf's holey texture (ie. the elusive open crumb) is largely determined by activeness of the starter, so this is where we shall put our initial efforts. **Specifically, we want to understand**:

 + When the starter reaches its maximum fermentation,
 + How consistent the starter's fermentation is, and
 + What happens when the starter is neglected and how quickly it can come back to life.

-To get to know the starter better, our plan is to:
+To answer these questions, our plan of action is to:

 1. Take a timelapse of starter
-1. Write a script to find the current height of the starter
+1. Write an image analysis script to locate the current height of the starter in each image
-1. Plot the height over time to get the growth characteristics
+1. Plot the height over time to get its growth characteristics

 Enough with the walls of text.
 Let's get on to the fun stuff!